 We’re fast losing white-tailed black cockatoos from the skies of southwest Australia, the only place in the world they’re found.

 They’re under serious threat from habitat loss – and now illegal shooting.
-A handful of landholders are gunning down as many as 200 birds like Lucky every year.
+A handful of landholders are gunning down as many as 200 birds every year.
 That’s devastating for our black cockatoos, who are very slow to breed.
 Losing even just one bird of breeding age can have a huge impact on the next generation.

 Please help WWF tackle illegal shooting and the other serious threats facing black cockatoos.
 Donate today to stop these beautiful birds from dying out.